recitalsoftware/simplekiq/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Note that this depends on `sidekiq-pro` which requires a [commercial license](https://sidekiq.org/products/pro.html) to install and use.

 Then, run `rake ci:specs` to run the tests.
+You can also run:
+- `rake test:sidekiq8` to test against Sidekiq 8.0 (default)
+- `rake test:sidekiq7` to test against Sidekiq 7.3
+- `rake test:all` to test against all supported Sidekiq versions

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.